 An Elusive Figure

-As Mayor Pugh’s putative right-hand man, Jim Smith is a rarely seen and even less heard-from presence at City Hall.
+As Mayor Pugh’s presumed right-hand man, Jim Smith is a rarely seen and even less so heard from at City Hall.

 So why did a man who can’t vote in the county lavish nearly $300,000 on Vicki Almond – not to speak of deploying his son Michael, his daughter-in-law Carin Smith, and other members of the Smith law firm to help with the Almond campaign?

 Two reasons come to mind:

 • Almond was the flat-out choice of county developers for which Smith, Gildea & Schmidt extracts handsome fees as a representative.
 (For example, when the senior Smith was the firm’s “of counsel” advisor, it cut a deal with County Councilwoman Almond to smooth the path for the building of Foundry Row in Owings Mills.)

 • State Senator Jim Brochin, considered the primary front runner, was not only campaigning against ill-conceived development, such as Caves Valley Partner’s stalled Towson Row project, but had vowed to end “pay to play” politics in the county.